otrv4/otrv4/otrv4.md

 the message's counter `j` has been reset to zero keys should be rotated.
 Also this derivation takes into account a DH key, referred to as a mix key, which is rotated every third ratchet.
+(TODO: the above paragraph is pretty complicated and hard to understand)

 Given a new ratchet begins and either this ratchet is not the first or you are the initiator:
+(TODO: And this one)

   * Ratchet the ECDH keys.
 See "Ratcheting the ECDH keys" section.
   * Ratchet the DH keys.
 See "Ratcheting the DH keys" section.